unboxed/unboxed.co/source/blog/2017-10-31-local-government-digital-service-standard-teacamp-5-testing.md

 Parish notices complete, it is time to hear from our data testing experts.
 First we welcome Steve Green, managing director of Digital Partners who has joined us to talk about Point 8 of the Service Standard in regards to front end software testing.

-See Steve Green’s full presentation slide deck (link to PowerPoint)

 ![Steve Green presenting](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/356111439289e6dc3528820790cab0e2.jpg)

 ## Testing the end to end service..